Brown-Puzzle-Club/bph-site/README.md

   - `wsgi.py`: Boilerplate for hooking Django up to a web server in production.
   - `settings/`: Here are a few sets of Django settings depending on environment.
 Most of the options are built-in to Django, so you can consult the docs.
 You can also put new things here if they should be global or differ by environment.
 They'll be accessible anywhere in the Django project.
   - `urls.py`: Routing configuration for the server.
 If you add a new page in `views.py`, you'll need to add it here as well.
+- `react/`: The base of the react app that can serve various pages for the hunt.
 - `logs/`: Holds logs written by the server while it runs.
 - `static/`: If you run `collectstatic`, which you probably should in production, Django gathers files from `puzzles/static` and puts them here.
 If you're seeing weird static file caching behavior or files you thought you'd deleted still showing up, try clearing this out.
 - `venv/`: Contains the virtualenv if you're using one, including all the Python packages you installed for this project.

 ## Puzzles